Powerlearnproject/se-day1-assignment-Engineer-wanyonyi/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+9.Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt Engineering
 Definition: Prompt engineering is the process of designing and refining the prompts or input queries given to AI models to elicit the desired responses.
 It involves crafting specific and effective instructions that guide the AI to produce accurate, relevant, and meaningful outputs.